 It would help if you got acquainted with source control concepts and tools.
 First, learn git, then build a git-source repository (via Bitbucket or GitHub).
 If you struggle to understand the basic terminology and concepts, refer to the Git Pocket Guide for assistance.

 Your app components are the foundations of Android app development.
 Each component represents a different place through which the system enters your platform.
 Although entities have unique roles, some components rely on each other, while some are not entry points.

 There are five app component types, all of which have their purpose and life cycle.
 These include:

 The activities component refers to a user interface on a single screen.
 For example, this could be a messaging app showing your message inbox, followed by another activity writing those messages and saving those messages.
 These activities work in tandem to create a seamless user experience on your platform while still being independent.

 The services component runs behind the scenes, performing long-running operations and remote processes.
 However, this component does not offer a user interface.
 For example, a service component may play podcasts or music while engaging with another app.

 The content provider component essentially manages shared application data.
 Any data stored on the web, file system, or an SQLite database can be modified and queried (as long the content provider gives the necessary permissions).
 This is handy for writing and reading private data.

 This type of component deals with announcements broadcast across the system.
 Most broadcast receivers begin in the system, and even though they do not have a user interface, they can create a notification that alerts users when required.

 You need to be aware that Android is a fragmented marketplace with many operating systems and devices available.
-If your device supports many devices, you’ll spend more money on maintenance and testing.
+You’ll spend more money on maintenance and testing if your device supports many devices.
 It would help if you also took some time to familiarize yourself with fonts, layouts, and assets to ensure you provide the best user experience possible.
-In addition, there are many Android-supported sensors and UI features that work together to make a bug-free platform.
+In addition, many Android-supported sensors and UI features work together to make a bug-free platform.

-If you are serious about Android app development, speak to Builder.ai today.
+If you are serious about Android app development, speak totoday.